 I have helped several students, whose first languages are Spanish, Russian, and Japanese, to make sense and obtain mastery of the English language.
 With patience and skill, I determine a student's level of knowledge and consistently build and increase his or her understanding of English.

 As a CO certified teacher and a long-time tutor, I have successfully educated three students in a homeschool setting.
 I provided instruction with each of these learners in subjects that parents did not feel confident to teach.
 These subjects included elementary and middle school math, reading, writing, dyslexia, dyscalculia, and various learning issues.

-My qualifications for teaching reading include experience with reading students and training in the remediation of reading problems, including the Orton-Gillingham Approach, Lindamood Bell strategies, and the Barton Reading program.
+My qualifications for teaching reading include experience with reading students and training in the remediation of reading problems, including the Orton-Gillingham Approach, Lindamood-Bell strategies, Davis Dyslexia methods, and the Barton Reading program.

-As a CO licensed teacher, I have successfully tutored several students with special needs: Asperger's, ADHD, FASD, bipolar, and Down's Syndrome.
+As a CO licensed teacher, I have successfully tutored several students with special needs: Dyslexia, Aspergers, ADHD, FASD, bipolar, and Down's Syndrome.
 My teaching practice has been greatly influenced by the writings of Dr. Mel Levine, about the neurodevelopmental aspects of learning.
 At this time, four of my long-time students are special needs students.
-I especially love helping these students, to assess and strengthen their specific areas of weakness, as well as building lifelong learning strategies into these children.
+I especially love helping these students, to assess and strengthen their specific areas of weakness, as well as building lifelong strategies into these learners.